moni-sinha/Implementation-of-Machine-Learning-Algorithms/README.md

 # Implementation-of-Machine-Learning-Algorithms
-Implementation of variours machine learning algos.
+Implementation of various machine learning algos.
 Language used : Python